norkart1/admin/replit.md

 ## Notes
 - The application shows some SASS deprecation warnings which are non-critical
 - Authentication system connects to external backend - requires valid credentials
-- All API integrations point to external Railway-hosted backend
+- All API integrations point to external Render-hosted backend